 J. Daniel Skees represents electric utilities before the Federal Energy Regulatory Commission (FERC) and other agencies on rate, regulatory, and transaction matters.
 He handles rate and tariff proceedings, electric utility and holding company transactions, utility financing, electric markets and trading issues, reliability standards development and compliance, and transmission development.
 In handling appeals of FERC decisions, Dan has successfully represented clients before both the US Court of Appeals for the District of Columbia Circuit and the US Court of Appeals for the Fifth Circuit.

-As part of his federal regulatory practice, Dan regularly advises and counsels foreign diplomatic missions and officers on certain aspects of US law.
+As part of his federal regulatory practice, Dan also regularly advises and counsels foreign diplomatic missions and officers on certain aspects of US law.

 Catholic University of America, Columbus School of Law, 2007, J.D., Magna Cum Laude